trapgar/unreal-thirdpersonshooter/README.md

 - Should the `ModularAbilitySet` replace the `InputTag` with a ref to the IA?
     - How would this affect abstract abilities like `GA_Weapon_Fire_Auto`?
 - Need to figure out how to keep track of inventory items that can vs can't stack
-- research asset manager registrations for:
+- Research asset manager registrations for:
     - `UEquipmentConfiguration`
     - `UInventoryItemDefinition`
     - `UEquipmentItemDefinition`